abdalrahmenyousifMohamed/Lip-Sync/README.md

 Update the `config.ini` file with your video and audio file paths and other settings.
 Here is an example configuration:

+-   should experiment with different values to find the best balance for your clip
 ```ini
 [OPTIONS]
 video_file = /path/to/video.mp4